mddazure/azure-route-server-lab/README.md

 # Configure
 The CSR1000v NVA is up but must still be configured.

-First obtain the public IP addresses of Branch1VPNGW from the portal.
+Obtain both public IP addresses of Branch1VPNGW in Cloud Shell:
+`az network public-ip show -g ars-lab -n Branch1VPNGWPubIpV41 --query 'ipAddress'` `az network public-ip show -g ars-lab -n Branch1VPNGWPubIpV42 --query 'ipAddress'`

 In below configuration replace *Branch1VPNGWPubIpV41* and *Branch1VPNGWPubIpV42* with the first and second public IP addresses of Branch1VPNGW.

 Log in to the CSR1000v, preferably via the Serial Console in the portal as this does not rely on network connectivity in the VNET.